 Madison in the Sixties

-Madison in the Sixties – December, 1963 – Shirley Abrahamson helps Madison make civil rights history.
-In 1963, racial discrimination in housing was perfectly legal in Wisconsin, and very real; only about 27% of the city’s rental units, and 12% of the houses for-sale, were available to nonwhites.
-The city didn’t even have a meaningful […]
+Madison in the Sixties – December, 1963.
+Madison makes civil rights history.
+In 1963, racial discrimination in housing was perfectly legal in Madison, Wisconsin, and very real; only about 27% […]

 - 1